shreyas-girjapure/Salesforce-Permission-Debugger/Questions.md

 1. `UserRecordAccess` ?

-    For given user and record id it can let us know following access availables.
+    For given user and record id it can let us know following access available.
     `select  RecordId  , HasAllAccess, HasDeleteAccess, HasEditAccess, HasReadAccess,HasTransferAccess,MaxAccessLevel   from UserRecordAccess where RecordId IN ( 'a032x00000S7Zf4AAF','a032x00000S7ZfEAAV') and UserId = '0052x000002fJUZAA2' `

 1. `PermissionSetAssignment`